 The next issue is compensation.
 This varies both by where you are located (and the general cost of living in your area), but also by the level of experience of the executive assistant you seek.
 As a small company, you probably have a much tighter budget to watch, so you may wish to consider a more recent graduate or a candidate with only a few years of experience.
 Often times, these candidates are a more motivated and eager to learn, which will help you mold this assistant into what you need for your particular business.

 To find a fair salary, a great place to start is by looking at websites like Salary.com or the Salary Guides at RobertHalf.com and determine the pay range for an executive assistant in your region.
 You may opt for a slightly lower base pay, and weigh in factors such as benefits and any bonus systems you may have in place for your staff.
-(By the way, if you don’t have a staff bonus structure in place yet, you’ll definitely want to join us for Phil Kavesh’s Monthly Practice-Building Series later this month, which will be on how to set up a staff bonus system that is legal, ethical, creates a team-approach to your firm, and also helps make more money—for both the firm and for the staff!)
+(By the way, if you don’t have a staff bonus structure in place yet, you’ll definitely want to join us for a special 2-part series later this month, which will be on not only how best to hire key support staff, but also how to set up a staff bonus system that is legal, ethical, creates a team-approach to your firm, and also helps make more money—for both the firm and for the staff!)

 Step 4: Finding Candidates.

 The next step is to draft up the job ad and determine where you will go about finding potential candidates.
-Some professionals have a bit of an aversion towards Craigslist, but I found my job (over 10 years ago!) using Craigslist.
+Some professionals have a bit of an aversion towards Craigslist, but I found my job (over 15 years ago!) using Craigslist.
 We also found Phil’s Senior and Junior Executive Assistants using Craigslist.
 And, frankly, that is a place where people that are in search of a job may look.
-You can also consider other job search websites, like Monster.com and Yahoo!
-Jobs, but Craigslist is certainly a great place to start.
+As of right now, one of the most popular job search websites is Indeed.com and you may also consider other job search websites, like Monster.com, ZipRecruiter and even LinkedIn.

 You will then need to put together a job ad.
 The job advertisement should include the following: